 MALTZ JUPITER THEATRE TEENS

-Under the guidance of industry professionals at Florida’s largest award-winning not-for-profit regional theatre, area students (ages 11 – 19) are spending their summer at the Maltz Jupiter Theatre participating in a free summer mentorship program to produce the show.
-Two performances will take place on Saturday, August 24, at 2 p.m. and 7:30 p.m., and will be centrally staged “in the round” at Lighthouse ArtCenter in Tequesta.
+Under the guidance of industry professionals at Florida’s largest award-winning not-for-profit regional theatre, area middle and high school students have spent their summer at the Maltz Jupiter Theatre participating in a free summer mentorship program to produce the show.
+The Glass Menagerie will take place on Saturday, August 15, at 7:30 p.m., on the Theatre’s stage.

 About the Maltz Jupiter Theatre

 The not-for-profit Maltz Jupiter Theatre has become one of Florida’s preeminent professional theatres, committed to production and education through its collaborations with local and national artists.
-Currently the state’s largest award-winning regional theatre, the Theatre draws over 70,000 people annually, serves a subscription base of more than 7,530 and has world-class classroom facilities in support of its Paul and Sandra Goldner Conservatory of Performing Arts, which serves hundreds of youth and adults.
-The Theatre is a member of the prestigious League of Resident Theatres and has earned numerous Carbonell Awards, South Florida’s highest honor for artistic excellence, including the prestigious Bill Von Maurer Award for Theatrical Excellence in 2012.
+Currently the state’s largest award-winning regional theatre, the Theatre draws nearly 100,000 people annually, serves a subscription base of more than 7,626 and has world-class classroom facilities in support of its Paul and Sandra Goldner Conservatory of Performing Arts, which serves hundreds of youth and adults.
+The Theatre is a member of the prestigious League of Resident Theatres and has earned numerous Carbonell Awards, South Florida’s highest honor for artistic excellence, including the prestigious Bill Von Maurer Award for Theatrical Excellence.
 For more information about the Theatre’s upcoming shows and Conservatory, visit www.jupitertheatre.org or call the box office at (561) 575-2223.